sarahc-leeds/horse-racing-analyser/README.md

-# Yankee Bet Suggestion Frontend
+# Horse Racing Analyser and Yankee Bet Suggestion

-This project contains a simple frontend script that interacts with a backend service to fetch Yankee bet suggestions based on the selected course from a dropdown menu.
+This project contains a simple frontend script that interacts with a backend service to analyse horses using theracingapi.com information, and also fetch Yankee bet suggestions based on the selected course from a dropdown menu (also by using theracingapi).

+It was a bit of fun for me to learn more code.
+Forgive the CSS styling and frontend skills - they obviously need more work! :smiley:

 ## Requirements